 Plantar fasciitis is caused by inflammation of the connective tissue that stretches from the base of the toes, across the arch of the foot, to the point at which it inserts into the heel bone.
-Also called “heel spur syndrome,” the condition can usually be successfully treated with conservative measures such as use of anti-inflammatory medications and ice packs, stretching exercises, orthotic devices, and physical therapy.
+Also called “heel spur syndrome,” the condition can usually be successfully treated with conservative measures such as use of shockwave therapy, anti-inflammatory medications and ice packs, stretching exercises, orthotic devices, and physical therapy.

 ACHILLES TENDON PROBLEMS

 THE PAIN & WEAKNESS OF THE ACHILLES HEEL

 We all have our strengths and weaknesses.
 Be it psychological or physical, we can’t all be good at everything.
 But this is quite different from having an Achilles heel.
 This term can refer to an individual’s weaknesses, or, in contrast, to having pain in the back of the heel or ankle.
 That’s the kind of weakness that can keep someone from moving freely, walking well, and enjoying life.